 DGI Data Governance Framework

 The Data Governance Institute (DGI) defines data governance as exercising decision-making and authority over data-related issues.
-As such, the goals of data governance include improving decision-making, reducing operational inefficiencies, protecting stakeholders, reducing costs, and training staff while building transparent processes and standards.
+As such, the goals of data governance frameworks include improving decision-making, reducing operational inefficiencies, protecting stakeholders, reducing costs, and training staff while building transparent processes and standards.

 To this end, DGI suggests that a data governance program should address the following components: